XueliangHan/xuelianghan.github.com/cs/os.markdown

 #Operating System
 * (Books) "Modern Operating System", A. S. Tanenbaum
-* My Non-technical thoughts
+* My Non-technical thoughts about Computer Operating System
-  * __User friendly__: For users, Operating System must be _User friendly_, but there is a huge gap between _Programmer friendly_ and _user friendly_, that's what the designer/creator/builder of OS ignored or blind haven't see, and that's the reason why people like _Macintosh_ rather than (UNIX, System V, BSD, MINIX, Linux, MS-DOS, Windows-NT).
+  * __User friendly__: For users, Operating System must be _User friendly_, but there is a huge gap between _Programmer friendly_ and _user friendly_, that's what the designer/creator/builder of OS ignored or blind to see, and that's the reason why people like _Macintosh_ rather than (UNIX, System V, BSD, MINIX, Linux, MS-DOS, Windows-NT).
 Another question, what is _User friendly_, how to define __User friendly__, In my opinion, a 6 years old child can use it without _teaching_.

 ##1.Introduction